vengi-voxel/vengi/docs/Formats.md

 * `voxformat_withcolor`: Export vertex colors
 * `voxformat_withtexcoords`: Export texture coordinates
 * `voxformat_transform_mesh`: Apply the keyframe transform to the mesh
-* `voxformat_voxel_mesh`: Optimize import precision assuming that the mesh is composed of uniform voxels

 Basic voxelization is supported for ply, gltf, stl, bsp and obj files, too.
 The following [cvars](Configuration.md) can be modified here: